 Pasta - Pasta is a staple food of traditional Italian cuisine, with the first reference dating to 1154 in Sicily.
 It is also commonly used to refer to the variety of pasta dishes.

 - Le Virtu - 1927 E. Passyunk Ave.
 Philadelphia, PA 19148

 - Osteria - 640 N. Broad St. Philadelphia, PA 19130

-Make sure you’re eating the pasta which has been freshly made on the premises and explore all the shapes and sizes of pasta as well as the traditional sauces – you’ll discover the many forms the humble pasta can take and the individual flavored sauces depending on what part of Italy you’re in.
+Make sure you’re eating the pasta which has been freshly made on the premises and explores all the shapes and sizes of pasta as well as the traditional sauces – you’ll discover the many forms the humble pasta can take and the individual flavored sauces depending on what part of Italy you’re in.

 Gelato - Gelato is the Italian word for "ice cream", derived from the Latin word gel?tus.
 In English this word commonly refers to varieties of ice cream made in a traditional Italian style.

 Enjoy your gelato in a waffle cone or a tub.
 The gelato is delicious because of the high-quality ingredients used, and no calorie counting is taken into consideration when the gelato is created!